Carbon Emissions Impact Your Business and the Environment

 The Weight of Carbon Emissions’ Impact

 According to the EPA, every gallon of diesel burned results in about 22 pounds of carbon emissions.
-As we’ve mentioned, carbon dioxide is a greenhouse gas that’s responsible for trapping heat in our atmosphere.
-However, as we work to fight climate change, it’s a delicate balancing act – too much carbon dioxide, too much heat.
+Carbon dioxide is responsible for trapping heat in our atmosphere.
+However, it’s a delicate balancing act – too much carbon dioxide, too much heat.
 One method of combating these emissions is to offset, or counterbalance, them.

 A simple and popular way to think of this is using trees.
 Trees absorb carbon dioxide from the air in order to produce oxygen, making them a “carbon sink.”
 More specifically, a mature tree absorbs 48 pounds of carbon in a year.
 Your vehicle’s emissions, which produce carbon dioxide, can be considered “carbon faucets.”
 If you made sure there was a carbon sink big enough to handle everything produced by your carbon faucet, or, in other words, you plant enough trees to absorb all your carbon emissions, you have offset your emissions.